 Chief Operating Officer (COO) at Peace Collective

 It’s great to be able to see where inventory faults happen and being able to fulfill orders and where the turnaround happens.”

 Katana accurately keeps stock of assemblies and ingredients so that I can plan production and get instant feedback on whether we have enough resources in stock.”

 Chief Executive Officer (CEO) at Puppy Cake

 We also wanted an accurate inventory system for batch planning, warehousing, and sales.
 Katana fulfills all our needs in a simple, easy solution.”

-MRP stands for manufacturing resource planning, which manages and integrates all business functions that are directly or indirectly related to manufacturing.
+MRP (II) stands for manufacturing resource planning software — not to be confused with MRP (material requirements planning software), which manages and integrates all business functions directly or indirectly related to manufacturing.
 Modern manufacturing involves more software than ever before, both when it comes to managing production and multiple sales channels, and the ability to stay agile is critical for success.
 MRP software helps you manage materials, finances, production capacity, and human resources.
-Many companies use the acronym “MRP” to refer to the software, but it’s important to make a distinction between the management tool and its corresponding software system.
-The system is also sometimes known as Enterprise Resource Planning (ERP) software.
+Many companies use the acronym “MRP” to refer to the software, but it’s important to distinguish between the management tool and its corresponding software system.
+The system is sometimes called Enterprise Resource Planning (ERP) software.